overfullstack/overfullstack.github.io/src/pages/articles/2018-12-09---monads-for-drunken-coders-1/index.md

 category: "Functional Programming"
 tags:
     - "Java 8"
-description: "A chilled explanation of the Dreaded Monad"
+description: "A chilled introduction to the Dreaded Monad, using Java 8"
 ---

 ## Story of an Egg validator